Last updated on March 12th, 2018 at 01:25 pm

 You know what my favorite breakfast is?
 A slice of coffee cake with my coffee.
 I don’t ask for much, just a good slice of cake and a good cup of coffee.
 This banana chocolate chip coffee cake is perfect for my kind of breakfast.
 I don’t know what it is but lately all I want to do is make cakes because I crave cakes.
 My dreams are made of cakes.
 Hmm…weird, I know.
 I should have been a baker.

 Anyway, what do you do when you have lots of over ripened bananas?
-Well you make banana chocolate chip coffee cake, of course.
+Well you can make some classic Banana Bread, or spice it up and make banana chocolate chip coffee cake, of course.
 My pantry is overflowing with baking goods, so I always have lots of chocolate chips and everything I ever require to make a good cake with.
 If you don’t, if you’re not obsessed with your pantry like me, don’t worry because the ingredients in this cake are not fancy, you probably already have everything you need.

 To make myself feel better for eating cake I “tried” as much as possible to make this cake “healthier”.
 I know those two words together, healthy and cake, yeah it’s sacrilegious.
 But I know I always tell you guys to replace the oil or butter in a cake or quick bread with applesauce because you really won’t taste the difference, so this time that’s what I did with this cake.
 And look, it’s still super moist, still freaking delicious so why not.
 You won’t even miss the oil, trust me.